syncfusion-content/blazor-docs/blazor/scheduler/appointments.md

 ## Preventing Overlapping Events

 By default, the scheduler renders overlapping events based on their start and end times.
 To prevent this, set the [AllowOverlap](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.SfSchedule-1.html#Syncfusion_Blazor_Schedule_SfSchedule_1_AllowOverlap) property to `false`.
-When this property is set, an overlap alert will be displayed during dynamic CRUD actions if new or updated events conflict with existing ones.
-The conflicting events will be collected in the OverlapCollection within the [PopupOpenEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.PopupOpenEventArgs-1.html).
+If new or updated events conflict with existing ones, an overlap alert will be displayed when this property set as `false`.
+The conflicting events will be collected in the [OverlapCollection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.PopupOpenEventArgs-1.html#Syncfusion_Blazor_Schedule_PopupOpenEventArgs_1_OverlapCollection) within the [PopupOpenEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.PopupOpenEventArgs-1.html).

 ```cshtml
 @using Syncfusion.Blazor.Schedule